Tannishtha Chatterjee

-Tannishtha Chatterjee (/bn/) is an Indian actress and director who is known for her work in several Hindi and English independent films.
+Tannishtha Chatterjee (/bn/) (born 23 November 1980) is an Indian actress and director who is known for her work in several Hindi and English independent films.

 For her performance in the film Dekh Indian Circus, she won the National Film Award – Special Jury Award / Special Mention (Feature Film).

 In 2019 she directed her first feature film Roam Rome Mein which screened at Toronto International Film Festival.

 Chatterjee's performance in the German film Shadows of Time earned her critical acclaim.
 It took her to international film festivals, including the Toronto International Film Festival and the Berlin International Film Festival.

 She is also known in the west for her performance in the British film Brick Lane (2007), the film adaptation of Monica Ali's best selling novel of the same name for which she was nominated best actress at the British Independent Film Awards.
 Her other notable roles have been in Academy Award-winning German director Florian Gallenberger's film Shadows of Time, Road, Movie with Abhay Deol, Dekh Indian Circus, and Marathi film Doctor Rakhmabai for which she has won the Best Actress Award at RIFF (Rajasthan International Film Festival) and PIFF (Pune International Film Festival).

-Early life
+Personal life

-Chatterjee was born in Pune, Maharashtra, to a Bengali Hindu family.
+Chatterjee was born on 23 November 1980 in Pune, Maharashtra, to a Bengali Hindu family.
 Her father was a business executive and her mother was a political science professor.
 Her family traveled and lived out of the country for some time, then moved to Delhi.
 She majored in Chemistry at Delhi University before entering the National School of Drama.

+Chatterjee is unmarried and has adopted a girl child, to raise her as a single mother.